MSch/handlebars-ruby/README.md

 Handlebars
 ==========

-Handlebars is a implementation of [handlebars.js][2], a extension of mustache by Yehuda Katz, in Ruby.
+Handlebars is a implementation of [handlebars.js][2], an extension of mustache by Yehuda Katz, in Ruby.